Plug and Play Splitting Techniques for Poisson Image Restoration: Introduction

-where $\vx^\star\in\rd^n$ the ground truth image, $\vH\in\rd^{m\times n}$ is a linear operator perturbing the data, $b\in\rd^+$ is a known background parameter, $\vg\in\rd^m$ the recorded image and $\mathcal{N}$ denotes the statistical noise on recorded data.
-The operator $\vH$ is also called Point Spread Function (PSF), since its representation is the registered image of a point source; classical hypotheses, abiding to real life systems properties, are that $\vH^\top\bm{1}=\bm{1}$ and $\sum_{ij}H_{ij}=1$.
+where $\vx^\star\in\rd^n$ {denotes} the ground truth image, $\vH\in\rd^{m\times n}$ is a linear operator perturbing the data, $b\in\rd^+$ is a known background parameter, $\vg\in\rd^m$ the recorded image and $\mathcal{N}$ denotes the statistical noise on recorded data. {Classical examples of noise model include Gaussian noise \cite{bertero2021introduction}, Salt\&Pepper noise \cite{zhong2021image}, Speckle noise \cite{cheng2024diffusion}, Poisson noise \cite{10.1088/2053-2563/aae109} and mixture of Poisson and Gaussian noise \cite{lanza2014image}.} The operator $\vH$ is also called Point Spread Function (PSF), since its representation is the registered image of a point source; classical hypotheses on $\vH$, abiding by real life systems properties, are that $\vH^\top\bm{1}=\bm{1}$ and $\sum_{ij}H_{ij}=1$.
 The aim of image restoration problems is to recover an estimation of $\vx^\star$ given the registered data $\vg$ and the operator $\vH$.
-When the recorded data $\vg$ is affected by Poisson noise, under a Bayesian framework and adopting a \emph{maximum a posteriori} approach \cite{10.1088/2053-2563/aae109, vardi1985statistical, geman1984stochastic}, one is led to solve the optimization problem depicted below:
+When the recorded data $\vg$ is affected by Poisson noise, under a Bayesian framework, that is adopting a \emph{maximum a posteriori} approach \cite{10.1088/2053-2563/aae109, vardi1985statistical, geman1984stochastic}, one is led to solve the optimization problem

 where $KL$ is the generalized Kullback-Leibler functional